In this video blog we will be discussing about the era and the factors which led to the creation of Hadoop Framework.

 Hadoop was originally developed to support distribution for the Nutch search engine project.
 And in 2006, Yahoo! hired Doug Cutting and introduced Hadoop framework to the world named the project after his son’s toy elephant.
 Cutting’s son was 2 years old at the time and just beginning to talk.

-Now, with the help of Hadoop framework, many organizations have started analyzing huge data sets which remained unresolved for many decades.
+Now, with the help of this framework, many organizations have started analyzing huge data sets which remained unresolved for many decades.
 For more details on Big Data and Hadoop, please refer to the below post.

 Thus, we hope this blog has helped you understand on how Doug Cutting and Mike Cafarella inspired from Google’s GFS and MapReduce architecture and introduced Hadoop.